 Why am I short of breath?

-It is very common for people to feel breathless when they have been in hospital with COVID and when they are getting better from COVID.
+It is very common for people to feel breathless when they have COVID and when they are getting better from COVID.

 You can get breathless for lots of reasons.
 It can be scary and make you feel anxious.

 Breathlessness might stop you from doing your daily activities or you might find them more difficult.